jkstill/tracefile-retriever/java/README.md

 Each does this job a little differently, so pick the one most appropriate for you.

+The arguments for each are the same:  java PROGRAM server:port/server username password oracle-directory

+See the `ListDirFiles*.sh` scripts for examples.

 ### ./list-dir-files-Oracle

 Java programs that use a combination of Java in the database, Java on the client, and PL/SQL, to list the files in the trace file directory.